- Published on

 Having to turn on the main room light can be too much, especially at night.
 It might disturb other people who live in the same room with me too.
 From that, I got the idea of installing some lighting for my 3D printer.

 I'm using an Artillery Hornet FDM 3D printer.
-It is my first 3D machine and I loved it.
+It is my first 3D machine and I love it.

 The idea